 Natural Hazards and Mapping Data Management.
 The federal government funds natural hazards research through the U.S. Geological Survey (USGS) and other agencies.
-Federal research is contributing to scientific understanding of the causes of disasters, such as tsunamis, hurricanes, tornadoes, floods, earthquakes, and volcanic activity; identifying potential disaster locations; projecting possible impacts; and assessing extent of post-disaster damage and loss.
+Federal research is contributing to scientific understanding of the causes of disasters, such as tsunamis, hurricanes, tornadoes, floods, earthquakes, and volcanic activity; identifying potential disaster locations; projecting possible impacts; and assessing post-disaster damages and losses.
 Disaster-related data and warnings are disseminated electronically to international agencies of concern.
 Also, disaster decision support has been assisted by federally developed technologies including automated geographic information systems (GIS), satellite remote sensing and locator devices, and detection and warning systems.
-The federal government also funds preventative approaches to disaster management, such as, mitigation funding.
+The federal government also funds preventative approaches to disaster management, such as mitigation funding.
 (See "Natural Hazards Mitigation" below.)
 Recent congressional debate about natural hazards includes defining appropriate roles for the federal government, assessing the effectiveness of current approaches for saving lives and property, and determining whether current policies are cost effective at the national level.
+The December 2004 tsunami in Indonesia and Hurricane Katrina, which struck the U.S. Gulf Coast on August 29, 2005, have posed formidable challenges for disaster mitigation.

-The Federal Emergency Management Agency (FEMA) in the Department of Homeland Security, is implementing a Flood Map Modernization Initiative (FMMI), through which it plans to digitally produce new floodplain maps and digitize paper maps by 2008.
+The Federal Emergency Management Agency (FEMA), in the Department of Homeland Security, is implementing a Flood Map Modernization Initiative (FMMI)

+through which it plans to produce digitally new floodplain maps and digitize paper maps by 2008.
 FEMA contends these new maps will be more geographically accurate.
 Congress is concerned about the progress of FMMI, its cost, and related issues such as benefits for homeland security, public access to data, and right-toprivacy.
+Hurricane Katrina may recast how FEMA designates flood hazard risks on flood maps.
 One particularly contentious issue concerns multiple federal mapping programs and conflicting regulations in coastal areas.
 The Coastal Barrier Resources Act (CBRA) would deny some property owners access to federal flood insurance, even if FEMA would otherwise insure them.
 Also, some communities have been exempted by law from the National Flood Insurance Program (NFIP), and are developing on floodplains and in FEMA-designated regulated floodways.
 Issues for the 109th Congress include approaches to federal disaster management, modernization of flood maps, access to mapping data, and legislation to exempt some property owners from CBRA and NFIP.